Great Empires of Central Asia, Part 5: The Eastern Renaissance

 What had brought them to this desolate place, to meet China’s army in battle?

 The answers to those questions remain uncertain to this day.
-But it’s possible that these spear-fighters may have been a lost legion of a Roman army raised by the general Marcus Licinius Crassus, which was sent eastward to wage war against Persia’s Parthian Empire.
+But there is a chance — just a wisp of a chance — that these spear-fighters may have been a lost legion of a Roman army raised by the general Marcus Licinius Crassus, which was sent eastward to wage war against Persia’s Parthian Empire.

 Is it really possible that those Roman legionaries ended up 6,000 miles from home, fighting a Chinese army in Kazakhstan — for a Persian emperor?